 Did he have a son?

-I wonder if perhaps in this lifetime, Claudia and I might go and visit Bristol with you, sometime?
+I wonder if perhaps in this lifetime, Marie and I might go and visit Bristol with you, sometime?

 It has changed.